 While crab itself isn’t a special to Osaka, one of the most famous restaurants in the city is the one with the giant crab welcoming you inside.
 Situated right along the river, Kanidouraku Dotombori-Honten is a unique way to have crab prepared in what feels like an infinite number of ways.
 The restaurant is not cheap, however, so be prepared to spend a fair amount to fill your belly.

 Enjoy feasting in one of my favorite cities in Japan.
 You might gain a little weight but it is all worth it.
-For everything else outside of food, check out Hipmunk’s guide to the city and where you will find the best deals on hotels in Osaka.
+If you’re looking for places to stay, make to find best deals on hotels in Osaka.